Cactus

 Issues and Troubleshooting

-• Overwatering: Roots can rot if the cactus sits in water for too long.
-Ensure well-draining soil and pots with drainage holes.
-Water thoroughly, but let the soil dry out completely between waterings.
+• Overwatering: Excess moisture around the roots can cause rotting (Opuntia spp.).
+Ensure well-draining soil and porous pots with drainage holes.
+Water thoroughly, allowing the soil to dry completely between waterings.1

-• Pests: Watch for common pests like mealybugs, scale, and spider mites.
-Remove them with neem oil or a cotton swab dipped in rubbing alcohol.
+• Pests: Common pests like mealybugs, scale insects, and spider mites can afflict cacti.
+Remove them mechanically with a cotton swab dipped in rubbing alcohol or apply neem oil insecticide.

-• Sunburn: Gradually acclimate your cactus to full sun to prevent sunburn.
-Sudden exposure to intense sunlight can scorch the plant’s skin.
+• Sunburn: Gradually introduce your cactus to full sun exposure.
+Sudden intense sunlight can scorch and damage the plant’s protective skin.

-• Fungal Infections: Look for signs of fungal infections like black spots or mushy areas on the cactus.
-Use a fungicidal spray and improve air circulation around the plant.
+• Fungal Diseases: Signs of fungal infections include black spots, mushy textures, or discoloration.
+Apply a fungicidal spray and improve air circulation around the infected cactus.1

 History and Folklore